nahmxp/Rev-X-Rent/README.md

 - Prominently featured on the home page with a dynamic, animated call-to-action.
 - Accessible from the main navigation bar ("Pickup Request" or "Ride_?").
 - Open to all users (no login required to submit a request).
-- Logged-in users can view a list of their own pickup requests.
+- Logged-in users can view a list of their own pickup requests, or look up requests by email.
-- All requests are securely stored in the database and visible to admins for processing.
+- All requests are securely stored in the database and visible to admins for processing and management.
+- Admins can update request status and pricing from the admin panel.
+- JWT-based authentication is now used throughout the platform for secure, conflict-free deployment.

 ---

 ## Recent Features & Improvements (as of May 2025)

+- **Pickup Request Admin Panel & JWT Auth Refactor**
+  - Admins can view, update, and manage all pickup requests (status, price, etc.)
+  - Users can look up requests by email if not logged in
+  - All authentication now uses a custom JWT-based system (no next-auth)
+  - Resolves all deployment and dependency conflicts
 - **Payment Enablement for Orders**
   - Admins can enable/disable payment for any order
   - Users see a "Pay Now" button only when payment is enabled and order is in the correct status